 The Other Eden (part 2)

-Since getting back from our short break “up North” I have been busy trying to catch up with the garden which took the opportunity to go crazy when left to its own devices for a few days, hence the delay in completing my post about Eden.
-Also, since we got back, the local bird population have decided to use our garden as a depository for all their newly arrived offspring, and where we started off feeding just a few, now there are hoards of them and it’s costing us a fortune.
+Since getting back from our short break up North I have been busy trying to catch up with the garden which took the opportunity to go crazy when left to its own devices for a few days, hence the delay in completing my post about Eden.
+Also, since we got back, the local bird population have decided to use our garden as a depository for all their newly arrived offspring, and where we started off feeding just a few, now there are hoards of them and its costing us a fortune.

-Juvenile Starling Posted by Hello
+Juvenile Starling

 This is one of the young starlings waiting for mummy to come along and feed it.
 They are actually quite capable of feeding themselves when no one is looking, but otherwise they expect full waiter service.
 A lot like human offspring!